Clinical Trial Governance

 Governance authorisation and ethical review may occur in parallel.
 The outcomes of the ethical review and governance review together make up the final documentation that is provided to the Deputy Vice-Chancellor (Research; DVCR).
 These documents collectively allow for consideration of all aspects of the clinical trial governance arrangements and will assist the DVCR decision on granting authorisation to conduct the clinical trial.
 Research cannot commence at a site until governance authorisation has been granted.

-Information regarding the Australian Clinical Trials Environment and national initiatives is available at the National Health and Medical Research Council (NHMRC) webpage.
+Information regarding the Australian Clinical Trials Environment and national initiatives is available on the National Health and Medical Research Council (NHMRC) webpage.

 What is a Clinical Trial?

 Clinical trials are research investigations in which people volunteer to test new treatments, interventions or tests as a means to prevent, detect, treat or manage various diseases or medical conditions.
 Some investigations look at how people respond to a new intervention* and what side effects might occur.
 This helps to determine if a new intervention works, if it is safe, and if it is better than the interventions that are already available.

 Clinical trials might also compare existing interventions, test new ways to use or combine existing interventions or observe how people respond to other factors that might affect their health (such as dietary changes).